adiom-data/dsync/docs-dev/Architecture.md

 #### Runner Interface
 * Manages the execution of a task using setup, run, and cleanup methods

+#### Statestore Interface
+* Generic perstitent store
+* Allows coordinator to save and retrieve the state of things like a Flow to support resumability

 ### Classes
 The architecture consists of various classes that implement the above interfaces, as shown in the class diagram.